itsAmeMario0o/bottle/README.md

 Each `server` must be a port number.

-Each `client` will attempt to connect to the named server (`ship` names will be resolvable from within the cluster)
+Each `client` will attempt to connect to the named `server` (`ship` names will be resolvable from within the cluster)

-Once successfully connected, the client will send a small request, and the server will respond, finally, the connection will close.
+Once successfully connected, the client will send a small request, the server will respond, finally, the connection will close.

 The client will initiate a new connection after a 30 second wait.

-## Generator Image
+## Traffic Generator Image

 *You must create a unique image tailored to the Tetration cluster you will monitor the scenario on.*